torquebox/torquebox.org/development/releasing.md

 <img src="/images/releasing/ci.png" style="width: 100%"/>

-Enter in the branch to release from (usually 'master'), the version to release, the **next** version after the release, and select the **release-staging** profile.
+Enter in the branch to release from (usually '3x-maint'), the version to release, the **next** version after the release, and select the **release-staging** profile.
 The **release-staging** profile can build against other projects also built to the **release-staging**